focallocal/fl-maps/README.md

 Updating npm is quite simple, the command being: `npm install -g npm`.

+After updating the packages, close your current terminal and open a new one, so that the changes may take effect.
+Confirm the update by typing `node -v`.

 ## Working On Issues

 Issues can be found on our Trello board which gives a more visual representation of progress than Github.
 The two currently active lists on Trello will be the 1st version (example v0.1) reading from left to right, and also the Quick Bug Squashing List: [**Trello**](https://trello.com/b/PFj7RlgM/focallocalorg) and not github (use github only to open issues!).